Skip to content

 const tx: Transaction = typedApi.tx.Balances.transfer_keep_alive({

-// these args are be strongly typed!
+// these args are strongly typed!

 dest: MultiAddress.Id("destAddressInSS58Format"),